 Crohn’s is often confused with ulcerative colitis, a similar IBD that only affects the large intestine.

 During the years

 Anyone can develop Crohn’s disease or ulcerative colitis.
 IBDs, however, are usually diagnosed in young adults between the ages of 15 and 35.

 Children are twice as likely to be diagnosed with Crohn’s as ulcerative colitis.
 Boys develop IBDs at a slightly higher rate than girls.

 In the United States, ulcerative colitis is slightly more common in males, while Crohn’s disease is more frequent in females.
-Caucasians and Ashkenazi Jews develop Crohn’s at a higher rate than other ethnicities.
+White people and Ashkenazi Jews develop Crohn’s at a higher rate than other ethnicities.

 Risk factors for Crohn’s disease aren’t clearly established, but family history and cigarette smoking could be factors in the development of the disease.